About this policy

 There may be reasons why we refuse to correct that information, for example if we are required or authorised by law not to correct the information.

 If we refuse to correct the information we must give you written notice of why we have refused to correct your information and how you may complain about our decision, within 20 days.

 If we refuse to correct your personal information, you can ask us to attach or link a statement that you believe the information is incorrect and why, to the information.

 We will not charge you any fees for making the request for correction, correcting the information or attaching a statement to the personal information.

 Complaints about how Legal Aid ACT has managed your personal information need to be made in writing to the contact details below.
 We are also able to assist you to lodge your complaint if required.

 We will consider your complaint to work out how we can resolve your issue satisfactorily.

-If you are not satisfied with our response you may ask for a review by a more senior officer or you can make a formal privacy complaint to the Australian Privacy Commissioner under section 34 of the Information Privacy Act.
+If you are not satisfied with our response you may ask for a review by a more senior officer or you can make a formal privacy complaint to the Information Privacy Commissioner under section 34 of the Information Privacy Act 2014.

 The Australian Privacy Commissioner is an independent body that will assess your complaint and can make a determination that our actions are an interference with your privacy.
 If your complaint is upheld by the Commissioner you may be able to seek a remedy in the Magistrates Court.